 “Good day to you, gentleman,” the server said.
 Before turning to leave, he gave Bryan a nod as though he recognized him also but couldn’t precisely recall the name or place the face, which happened to poor Bryan more often than he would have liked.
 Whereas Ben stood out in a crowd on almost every occasion, his friend and future brother-in-law tended to blend in like the pattern of wallpaper.
 With his wiry brown hair and furrowed brow, Bryan sometimes looked older and surlier than his 27 years should have.

-Raising his Earl Grey in the gesture of a toast, Ben announced, “Here’s to surviving the black diamond run, Jensen.”
+Ben raised his Earl Grey in the gesture of a toast.
+“Here’s to surviving the black diamond run, Jensen.”

-Bryan studied his face for a long moment, as if debating whether or not to punch him, but then he cracked a small smile.
+Bryan studied his friend’s face for a long moment, as if debating whether or not to punch him, but then he cracked a small smile.
 It was the first smile Ben had seen on him since they’d left the resort that morning.
-Tapping his whiskey glass against the ceramic mug, he said to Ben, “Next time, I choose the slope, asshole, got it?”
+Tapping his rock glass against the ceramic mug, he replied, “Next time, I choose the fucking slope, got it?”

 * * * * *

 It took some time for Audra to stop being angry at Ben for Bryan’s injury.
 When they’d first returned to the hotel after visiting the resort medic, she’d stood in the middle of their suite with hands on her hips, bristling with disapproval.
-“Just because you’re a daredevil doesn’t mean you need to drag Bryan along for the ride,” she’d spat in aggravation, her dark bangs falling across crystal blue eyes.
+“Just because you’re a daredevil doesn’t mean you need to drag Bryan along for the ride,” she’d spat, dark hair falling across crystal blue eyes.